 Post Contents :-

 When you install new programs, many will want to launch automatically when you start up your PC.
 Which means these programs, services load at startup and use unnecessary system resources.
-If you have installed too many apps, programs on your Windows 10 PC.
-Then Disabling startup programs/Stop programs loading at startup is the best way to boost your Windows 10 computer.
-Normally when you
+And stop programs loading at startup is the best way to boost your Windows 10 computer.

 Disable Fast Boot

-This is another tweak to fix windows 10 slow boot issue bu disabling the Fast Startup option on your Windows 10.
-Fast Startup is a default enabled feature in Windows 10.
+This is another tweak that Dramatically Cut Your Windows 10 PC’s Boot Time and helps windows 10 start quickly.
+Fast Startup is default enabled feature in Windows 10.
 It is supposed to reduce startup time by pre-loading some boot information before your PC shuts off.
-It works in a similar manner as Hibernation.
+It works in a similar manner to Hibernation.
 But in fact, as many users reported, fast startup causing issues.
 Far and away, this the most problematic setting when it comes to boot time in Windows 10.

 Adjust Virtual Memory Settings